Feeds:

 DEVELOPMENT NEWS

-Actress Eloise Mumford (The River and Lone Star) has joined the cast of the ABC medical drama pilot called Warriors that will follow the best and brightest active duty military doctors and nurses as they practice trailblazing medicine.
-Mumford plays Stacey, a surgical resident who is sometimes overwhelmed by the sadness and emotional toll of her job.
-(Nellie Andreeva at Deadline)
+Actress Justina Machado (Welcome to the Family and The Fosters) has joined the cast of the ABC drama pilot Warriors that is about the best and brightest active duty military doctors and nurses as they practice trailblazing medicine.
+She will play Anna Stonecifer, a surgical nurse.
+(Nellie Andreeva at Deadline and The Futon Critic)

 BOX OFFICE NEWS